 I don’t like this.
 I typically like my bars to all be the same color, unless we’re using color as a way to differentiate the bars.
 Keep in mind that the bars themselves are already differentiated by position so we don’t need to differentiate them by color.

 Ok.
-To change the bar color, we’re going to use the color parameter.
+To change the bar color, we’re going to use the color

-Here, we’re going to set color = 'cyan'.
+Here, we’re going to set color = 'cyan'

 OUT:

-I think that cyan looks good, so I tend to use it for charts.
+looks good, so I tend to use it for charts.

 Having said that, Python understands a variety of color names, like ‘red’, ‘blue’, ‘darkred’, etc. Play around a little and find some colors you like.